 District Community Development helped my roommate and I exercise our TOPA rights when our landlord was trying to push us out and sell the house we rented.
 They were able to get us more time to stay in the house and made a fair offer for our rights.

 Tenant in Petworth

-Chris is the founder of District Community Development and is a top-producing real estate agent in Washington, D.C.
-Chris is an expert in the complexities and processes of TOPA transactions, and has been involved in over 45+ TOPA deals since 2013.
+Chris is the founder of District Community Development and is a top-producing real estate agent and investor in Washington, D.C.
+Chris is an expert in the complexities and processes of TOPA transactions, and has been involved in over 50+ deal involving TOPA since 2013.
 Chris was born in D.C., is a resident of Columbia Heights, and acquired his current home by exercising his TOPA rights when the landlord wanted to sell the property.